 Simple English definitions for legal terms

-Read a random definition: time draft
+Read a random definition: public administrator

 Abusive discharge is when an employee is fired and they believe that their firing goes against what the state thinks is right.
 This can happen when the employee can't prove that their contract was broken or that a law was violated.
 The employee tries to show that their firing goes against what the state thinks is fair.
 This is different from wrongful termination.